 - 1. Power off your system and unplug your power cable. - 2.
-Locate the onboard battery. - Using a tool such as a pen or a small screwdriver, push the battery lock outwards to unlock it.
+Locate the onboard battery as shown below. - Using a tool such as a pen or a small screwdriver, push the battery lock outwards to unlock it.
 Once unlocked, the battery will pop out from the holder. - 4.
 Remove the battery.